rev4rt/rev4rt/README.md

 - 👋 Hi, I’m @rev4rt
 - 👀 I’m interested in Home
 - 🌱 I’m currently learning ITS
-- 💞️ I’m looking to collaborate on SULTHAN VIDEOGRAPHY
+- 💞️ I’m looking to collaborate on RTPROJEX
 - 📫 How to reach me rev4rt@gmail.com

 <!---